 1.1.
-The purpose of this report is to update the Executive on the Local Council Tax Support Scheme for 2023/24 and propose a scheme for 2024/25.
+The purpose of this report is to update Full Council on the Local Council Tax Support Scheme for 2023/24 and propose a scheme for 2024/25.
+This proposal was considered by the Executive at their meeting on the 16th November 2023; the Executive is recommending that full Council approve the proposal.